 So, you’re dog has an injured cranial cruciate ligament and you know he/she needs surgery.
 Where should you go from here?

-Dr. Craig Adams was recently certified/trained in CBLO technique (CORA*Based Leveling Osteotomy), a state of the art cruciate ligament repair based on the more widely known TPLO (Tibial plateau leveling osteotomy).
+Dr. Craig Adams is certified/trained in the CBLO technique (CORA*Based Leveling Osteotomy), a state-of-the-art cruciate ligament repair based on the more widely known TPLO (Tibial plateau leveling osteotomy).
+He received his training from a group of surgeons, including Dr. Don Hulse, of Texas A&M University, who developed the procedure after performing the TPLO for many years.
 The CBLO has several advantages over the TPLO and other cranial cruciate ligament procedures.
 Some of the advantages of the CBLO include: